ajeetraina/labspace-cagent/.labspace/06-sub-agents.md

       Always start by understanding what the user wants to build, then break it down into logical, small iterations.

-      Always make sure to ask the right agent to do the right task using the appropriate toolset. don't try to do everything yourself.
+      Always make sure to ask the right agent to do the right task using the appropriate toolset.
+Don't try to do everything yourself.
     sub_agents: [designer, awesome_engineer]
     add_date: true
     toolsets: